jonelo/HashGarten/README.md

 A simple graphical user interface for the desktop (Windows, Linux, macOS) to access features of Jacksum by the graphical way.
 Jacksum is both a command line tool and lib.
 See also https://github.com/jonelo/jacksum.

+HashGarten is also part of the Jacksum File Browser Integration.
+See also https://github.com/jonelo/jacksum-fbi-windows.

 ## Screenshots

 ### Dark Theme